-Heading into the fourth quarter of 2019, a total of 20 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 11% from the previous quarter.
-By comparison, 11 hedge funds held shares or bullish call options in ELF a year ago.
-With hedgies’ capital changing hands, there exists an “upper tier” of key hedge fund managers who were increasing their holdings meaningfully (or already accumulated large positions).
+At the end of June, a total of 22 of the hedge funds tracked by Insider Monkey were long this stock, a change of 10% from the previous quarter.
+By comparison, 18 hedge funds held shares or bullish call options in ELF a year ago.
+With hedgies’ sentiment swirling, there exists a few key hedge fund managers who were increasing their holdings meaningfully (or already accumulated large positions).

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|